 Have you ever been driving and noticed a yard (or two) that looked absolutely amazing?
 If you’ve got landscaping envy, you might be tempted to run out and spend your entire paycheck on outdoor items to make your yard look the same.
-Doing so though is not only a bad idea for your budget, but it’s also unnecessary.
+Doing so though is not only a bad idea for your budget (Six Dollar Family), but it’s also unnecessary.
 By learning a few landscaping tips for beginners, you can actually make your yard look amazing totally free!
 Landscaping, at its core, really is just taking care of the yard that you have which means that it shouldn’t cost you much at all to get your yard looking totally flashy.

 Sure, you could spend thousands on your yard, but do you really need to?
 When it comes to landscaping your yard, less really is more.
 A simple patio table with a few accents is best and will give you the prettiest yard on the block!
 If you are super new to landscaping your hard, I highly recommend that you start with these 5 landscaping tips for beginners.
 They will help you get started on your journey of making your yard look flashy.

 Landscaping Tips for Beginners – How to Take Your Yard from Trashy to Flashy on a Budget

 When you go to do the work on your yard, make sure to pick a day that isn’t too terribly hot.
 Here in Texas, we’re already seeing three digit temperatures which means that it is hot enough that the devil himself feels right at home.
 If you’re working outside, make sure to stay hydrated and to take frequent breaks so that you don’t overheat your body.
 Once you’ve got your yard started, you likely won’t want to stop so just keep those safety tips in mind.

 Landscaping Tips for Beginners #1: Take the trash out –